 Placenta for Healing

 Many people of the world have known the secret power of the placenta as a medicinal supplement.
-Among the Chinese and Vietnamese, it is a customary practice to prepare the placenta for consumption by the mother.
-The placenta is thought to be rich in nutrients that the mother needs to recover more readily from childbirth.
-In Italy, women have been known to eat parts of the placenta to help with lactation.
-Hungarian women bite the placenta to expedite the completion of labor.
-And knowledgeable midwives in this country have their birth mothers take bites of raw placenta to help stop hemorrhaging, due to its beneficial oxytocin content.
+Among the Chinese and Vietnamese, it is a customary practice to prepare the placenta for consumption by the birthing person.
+The placenta is thought to be rich in nutrients needed to recover more readily from childbirth.
+In Italy, people have been known to eat parts of the placenta to help with lactation.
+Hungarians bite the placenta to expedite the completion of labor.
+And knowledgeable midwives in this country have their birth people take bites of raw placenta to help stop hemorrhaging, due to its beneficial oxytocin content.

 There are a variety of potential benefits to placentophagy.
 For one, the placenta contains vitamins and minerals that may help fight depression symptoms, such as vitamin B6.
-For another, the placenta is considered rich in iron and protein, which would be useful to women recovering from childbirth, and a particular benefit to vegetarian women.
+For another, the placenta is considered rich in iron and protein, which would be useful to someone recovering from childbirth, and a particular benefit to vegetarians.